aerogear/aerogear.org/docs/guides/aerogear-controller/routes.markdown

 * ```Cookie```

-All of the above parameters are specfied in the same way:
+All of the above parameters are specified in the same way:

     .to(Endpoint.class).methodName(param("paramName"));